 Franchising has matured since Ray Kroc opened his first McDonald's in 1955 in Des Plaines, Illinois.
 First-day sales at that restaurant were $316.12.
-In 2008, McDonald's annual sales topped $23.5 billion at more than 32,000 restaurants in over 100 countries - with about 80 percent of those stores owned by franchisees.
+In 2016, McDonald's annual sales topped $24.6 billion at nearly 37,000 restaurants in more than 120 countries -- with about 84 percent of those stores owned by franchisees.
 Daily sales per franchised store today?
 You do the math!

 Multi-brand franchisees (those with two or more brands) are also a rising trend.
-These franchisees often have maxed out their territory for their first brand and must take on a second or third brand to continue to grow.
+These franchisees often have maxed out their territory for their first brand and must take on a second or third brand to continue to grow their organization.
 Others are seeking additional brands to provide cash flow for different day parts, or to diversify their risk by creating a hedge against market cycles, changing consumer tastes, and shifts in the economy.
 Others still seek out new geographical markets to expand.

 So what are the trends in franchising today?
 Where are the growth areas?
-And more importantly, where will they be in 3, 5, and 10 years?
+And more important, where will they be in 3, 5, and 10 years?

 Major changes in the U.S. population are affecting not only who consumers are today, but also the available labor market.
 Franchisors and franchisees alike must adapt to this changing customer and employee base to find opportunities for growth.